 Get commands are used for another ECUs on the network to collect the corresponding message from MTLT.
-All of the commands are formed by a Request message of SAEJ1939-21.
+All of the commands are formed by a Request message of SAEJ1939-21 PGN number 60159.
+The format of the request message payload provided in Table 5.